infinyon/fluvio-client-capacitor/README.md

 <h1 align="center">Fluvio Capacitor Plugin</h1>

-This project is a mobile app plug-in written in HTML/JS/CSS with [Capacitor](https://capacitorjs.com) that shows you how to connect mobiles devices with Fluvio.
-Producing and consuming data directly to and from Fluvio lowers latency and reduces load on other backend services.
+This project is a mobile app plugin written in HTML/JS/CSS with [Capacitor](https://capacitorjs.com) that shows you how to connect mobile devices with Fluvio.
+Producing and consuming data directly to and from Fluvio lowers latency and reduces the load on other backend services.

-Using this plugin allows your app to connect directly to a Fluvio cluster without the need for a backend.
-Under the hood this uses [fluvio-client-swift](https://github.com/infinyon/fluvio-client-swift/) for iOS.
+This plugin allows your app to connect directly to a Fluvio cluster without an intermediary backend server.
+Under the hood, this project uses [fluvio-client-swift](https://github.com/infinyon/fluvio-client-swift/) for iOS.

 ## What is Fluvio?